ychepel/url-shortener/README.md

 - 🎯 Create custom aliases for your URLs
 - 📊 Track visit counts for each shortened URL
 - 🌐 Clean, responsive web interface
-- ⚡ RESTful API endpoints
+- ⚡ RESTful API endpoints with Swagger documentation
 - ✨ Modern, type-safe codebase with strict typing

 ## Requirements